VIB-PSB/ksrates/doc/source/usage.rst

 2. Prepare the configuration files.

-    The directory already contains a pre-filled *ksrates* configuration file (``config_elaeis.txt``) and a Nextflow configuration file template (``custom_nextflow.config``).
+    The directory already contains a pre-filled *ksrates configuration file* (``config_elaeis.txt``) and a *Nextflow configuration file* template (``custom_nextflow.config``).
 If running on a cluster or within a container, please fill in the template as described in the :ref:`nextflow_config_section` section.

     .. note ::
         When running *ksrates* on a new dataset, the configuration files still have to be generated.

-For the Nextflow configuration file, please either consult the Nextflow documentation or check the templates available in the *ksrates* GitHub repository under ``doc/source`` (Singularity-targeted, Docker-targeted or container-independent templates).
+        For the *Nextflow configuration file*, please either consult the Nextflow documentation or check the templates available in the *ksrates* GitHub repository under ``doc/source`` (Singularity-targeted, Docker-targeted or container-independent templates).

-        To generate a new *ksrates* configuration file, launch the pipeline (step 3) specifying a non-existing filename after the ``--config`` option.
+        To generate a new *ksrates configuration file*, launch the pipeline (step 3 below) specifying a non-existing filename after the ``--config`` option.
 Not finding the file, the code produces a template to be filled in as described in :ref:`pipeline_config_section` section.
 After that, repeat step 3 again.

 3. Launch *ksrates* through the following command line::

         nextflow run VIB-PSB/ksrates --config ./config_elaeis.txt [-c ./custom_nextflow.config]

-    The ``--config`` option takes the *ksrates* configuration file, while ``-c`` takes the optional Nextflow configuration file.
-If the Nextflow-reserved ``nextflow.config`` name is used, the file is automatically recognized without explicitly calling it in the command line.
+    The ``--config`` option takes the *ksrates configuration file*, while ``-c`` takes the optional *Nextflow configuration file*.
+If the Nextflow-reserved ``nextflow.config`` name is used, this latter file is automatically recognized without explicitly calling it in the command line.

     The first time the command is launched it downloads the *ksrates* Nextflow pipeline from the ``VIB-PSB/ksrates`` GitHub repository; from then on it uses the local copy stored in the ``.nextflow`` directory.
 If running a container, the image is pulled from Docker Hub and stored locally for successive usage.

+.. _`manual_pipeline`:

 Run example case as a manual pipeline
 =====================================